MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 Note that when you download Office to a folder that already contains that version of Office, the ODT will conserve your network bandwidth by downloading only the missing files.
 For example, if you use the ODT to download Office in English and German to a folder that already contains Office in English, only the German language pack will be downloaded.

 If you run into problems, make sure you have the newest version of the ODT and make sure your configuration file and command reference the correct location.
-You can also troubleshoot issues by reviewing the log file in the %temp% and %windir%\temp directories.
+You can also troubleshoot issues by reviewing the log file in the %temp% folder.

 ## Step 6: Download the Office installation package for the broad group